collab-uniba/developersInactivityAnalysis/TruckFactor/README.md

 ```

 Note:
-- in Unix-like systems you might want to execute the command above as root using `sudo`.
+- On Unix-like systems you might have to execute the command above as root using `sudo`.
 - On MacOs you need to install ruby via [Homebrew](https://mac.install.guide/ruby/13.html) rather than using the version of ruby shipped with MacOS